R-aryan/Lending-Club-loan/README.md

 **NOTE: Do not download the full zip from the link!
 We provide a special version of this file that has some extra feature engineering for you to do.
 You won't be able to follow along with the original file!**

-**The special version of the dataset cab be found in the below mentioned link (click to get the dataset)**
+**The special version of the dataset cab be found in the below mentioned link (click Below to get the special version of this dataset)**

 [Dataset Link](https://drive.google.com/open?id=1Ojz34HYstLagNUPLjgZDhAdvjCdZ5Dxn)